“Magical Steam Train”

 Vagabonding as a Lifestyle

 Back then my target was to capture exquisite imagery of the world’s most famous travel icons, which have subsequently been extensively licensed by Getty Images.
 My relentless journey soon became a modus operandi permanently embedded deep within my soul.
-One day I returned to Los Angeles and remodeled a condo thinking LA would be my permanent base.
+One day I returned to Los Angeles and remodeled a condo thinking LA might be my permanent base.
 But I soon bored with the city and it didn’t take long before I vowed to never live there again.

 I was driven to hit the road.